Strausss-com/Strausss-com.github.io/README.md

 - <a href="https://maps.app.goo.gl/AUmJPjLzNygZugwS6">"Nagoya Ramen"</a>: Acceptable asian noodles
 - <a href="https://maps.app.goo.gl/PkZHorEjZUPrQr1n7">"Au Délice du Sacré-Coeur"</a>: West African, recommended by Sola (and maybe Seyi)
 - <a href="">"Mascotte"</a>: Seafood and atmosphere.
 Only if someone else picks up the tab - expensive
+- <a href="https://maps.app.goo.gl/CFdZf9jUvELVU4e19">"Le petit Café de Montmartre"</a>: Danielle the 80+ year old owner is one of last ones to remember Jack
+- <a href="https://maps.app.goo.gl/rioQCCRCfmXstcP59">"Chez Clint"</a>: Where we held Jack's wake
 - <a href="https://maps.app.goo.gl/i17YN8SQFHo3WnJB6">"Flunch"</a>: ONLY for bankrupt studendts & artists.
 They have a small salad bowl for 2.95 (not weight), any main dish comes with "Unlimited vegetables" including good fries - a way to get fiber in between all the baguette.
 With the loyalty card you get a free coffee.
 - <a href="https://maps.app.goo.gl/krfM4RSC8DogvmWd9">"Brasserie Lipp"</a>: Far away, classic & not cheap

 WE ARE STILL ACTIVELY LOOKING FOR:
 - A place with cheap beer to sit nearby (<€5 per drink)
-- The one good Döner
+- The one good Döner - try the "Sürpriz" or "Gemüse"

 ### Places
 - Sacré Coeur